2024 Alderney general election

 Elections were held in Alderney in 2024.

-Elections for 5 of the 10 seats of the States are scheduled to be held on 16 November.
+Elections for 5 of the 10 seats of the States were held on 16 November.

-An election for the President of the States will be held on 30 November.
+An election for the President of the States was held on 30 November.

-Finally, a plebiscite election to choose the two members of the States to represent Alderney in the States of Guernsey will be held on 7 December.
+Finally, a plebiscite election to choose the two members of the States to represent Alderney in the States of Guernsey was held on 7 December.